teambit/docs/docs/aspects/teambit.react/react/react.docs.md

 bit create react-env extensions/custom-react
 ```

 As with any component, environments must themselves have an environment which compiles, builds, transpiles, etc, them.
 Bit has a special environment that knows how to create other environments - `teambit.harmony/aspect`.
-So for any component that is meant to be a Bit environment, you must set `teambit.harmony/aspect` as the environment for that component
+So for any component that is meant to be a Bit environment, you must set `teambit.harmony/aspect` as the environment for that component.

 ```json title="add variant for the extension and set the aspect env"
 {